jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 setext (underlined) headings whenever possible (only for levels one and two).
 To insert setext headings directly, use `C-c C-s !` for level one or `C-c C-s @` or level two.
 Noting that `!` is `S-1` and `@` is `S-2` may make these commands easier to remember.

-These setext heading insertion commands will prompt for heading text if there is no active region and the current line is blank.
+As with the atx heading commands, when the region is active and `transient-mark-mode` is enabled, the setext heading insertion commands will use the region as the heading text.
+Next, if the line is not blank, the current line is transformed into a heading.
+Otherwise, the user is prompted to provide the heading text.

 T> If the alignment of the underline characters is not exactly right, T> as in the above examples, you can still keep things tidy.